MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/11-Spark-nobook-in-Synapse-Pipeline.md

     - Saves the transformed data in Parquet format in the uniquely named folder.
 10. In the notebook toolbar, attach the notebook to your **spark*xxxxxxx*** Spark pool and then use the **&#9655; Run All** button to run all of the code cells in the notebook.

-    > **Note**: If you find the notebook is not uploaded during the run script, you should download it from GitHub https://github.com/microsoftlearning/allfiles/labs/11/ with the file extension .ipynb and upload it to Synapse.
+    > **Note**: If you find the notebook is not uploaded during the run script, you should download it from GitHub [Allfiles/labs/11/notebooks](https://github.com/MicrosoftLearning/dp-203-azure-data-engineer/tree/master/Allfiles/labs/11/notebooks) The file named  Spark Transform.ipynb and upload it to Synapse.

     The Spark session may take a few minutes to start before the code cells can run.